Upper and Lower Bounds on the Smoothed Complexity of the Simplex Method: Smoothed Complexity Lower Bound

-In this section, we present the lower bound of the smoothed complexity by studying the intersection between the smoothed dual polytope $Q = \conv(a_1, \cdots, a_n) \subset \R^d$ (where each $a_i$ is under Gaussian perturbation), and the two-dimensional shadow plane $W \subset \R^d$.
+In this section, we present the lower bound of the smoothed complexity of the shadow vertex simplex method by studying the intersection of the smoothed polar polytope \mbox{$\conv(a_1, \ldots, a_n) \subset \R^d$} (where each $a_i$ is a Gaussian perturbation from a $\bar a_i$), and the two-dimensional shadow plane $W \subset \R^d$.
 Our main result is as follows:

-\begin{theorem} For any $d \geq 5, n = 4d - 15, \sigma \leq \frac{1}{360d\sqrt{\log n}}$, there exists a two-dimensional linear subspace $W \subset \R^{d}$ and vectors $\bar a_1,\cdots,\bar a_n \in \R^d$, $\max_{i \in n} \|\bar{a}_i\|_1 \leq 1$ such that the following holds.
-Let $a_1, \cdots, a_n$ be independent Gaussian random variables where each $a_i \sim \mathcal{N}_d(\bar{a}_i, \sigma^2 I)$, then with probability at least $1 - \binom{n}{d}^{-1}$, we have
+\begin{theorem} For any $d > 5, n = 4d - 13$, there exists a two-dimensional linear subspace $W \subset \R^{d}$ and vectors $\bar a_1,\ldots,\bar a_n \in \R^d$, $\max_{i \in n} \|\bar{a}_i\|_1 \leq 1$ such that the following holds.
+Let $a_1, \ldots, a_n$ be independent Gaussian random variables where each $a_i \sim \mathcal{N}_d(\bar{a}_i, \sigma^2 I), \sigma \leq \frac{1}{7200d\sqrt{\log n}}$.
+Then with probability at least $1 - \binom{n}{d}^{-1}$ we have

 \end{theorem}